Adoptive Parent Requirements

 - No criminal history

-- No significant psychological or physical health concerns or history; limited depression and anxiety
+- Healthy.
+No significant psychological or physical health concerns or history; limited depression and anxiety

 - Must meet 125% of the US poverty guidelines based on household size

-- Children under 7 years with special needs ranging from mild and treatable/correctable to severe and lifelong
+- Children under 7 years of age with special needs

 - Sibling groups